Israel targeted Hamas in Qatar for blocking Gaza ceasefire, president says

 “He kept on procrastinating and not getting to a deal by refusing adamantly to get to a deal – sometimes saying ‘Yes’, sometimes saying ‘No’, and sometimes saying ‘Yes’, but his conditions were impossible to meet,” President Herzog said.

 Six people died in Monday’s attack in Doha, including a Qatari security official.
 Hamas claimed that five of its members were also killed, but none of its negotiating team.
-Mr Herzog could not confirm whether the Hamas leaders were killed in the attack against Qatar by Israel.
+Mr Herzog could not confirm whether the Hamas leaders were killed in the attack.

 The strikes were roundly condemned by the Qataris, who lashed out at Israel’s “reckless behaviour”, while criticism also came from Arab leaders, Sir Keir and Donald Trump, who said he was “not happy” with the bombing.